Local Entropy Theory of a Random Dynamical System: Another version of the local variational principle

-Let $\mathbf{D}= \{d_F: F\in \mathcal{F}_G\}\subseteq \mathbf{L}_\mathcal{E}^1 (\Omega, C (X))$ be a monotone sub-additive $G$-invariant family.
-When $G= \mathbb{Z}$ and $\mathbf{D}= \mathbf{D}^f$ for some $f\in \mathbf{L}_\mathcal{E}^1 (\Omega, C (X))$, Kifer \cite{K1} introduced the global fiber topological pressure using separated subsets with a positive constant $\epsilon$ and proved that the resulting pressure is the same if we use separated subsets with a positive random variable $\epsilon$ belonging to a natural class \cite[Proposition 1.10]{K1}.
-Observe that each $(\Omega\times \mathcal{V})_\mathcal{E}$ with $\mathcal{V}\in \mathbf{C}_X^o$ is factor good, and thus it is easy to see that our definition recovers Kifer's definition of global pressure (using separated subsets with a positive constant $\epsilon$).
-(The discussion is quite standard, see for example \cite[\S 7.2]{W}).
-Hence, a natural question is whether, in analogy to \cite[Proposition 1.10]{K1}, is there a similar result for covers of not only a finite family but also a countable family in a natural class?
+where $\epsilon$ varies over all positive constants.
+Finally, he proved that this resulting pressure can be defined equivalently using separated subsets with a positive random variable $\varepsilon\in \mathcal{N}$ (\cite[Proposition 1.10]{K1}):

+Hence, a natural question is whether, by analogy with \cite[Proposition 1.10]{K1}, can there a similar result for random open covers not only for a finite family but also for a countable family?
 This section is devoted to proving a result of this type.